top of page

 What happens if I need to be hospitalized or see a specialist?

 Your care is of most importance to us and at times it may be necessary and very important for you to see a specialist or be hospitalized.
 In this case, we will work closely with your specialist or hospital doctor to coordinate your care.
-Schedule permitting, we are able to make coordinating care visits to our hospitalized patients or accompany you to see your specialist.

 Do you see children in your practice?